WikJxx/Face_Recognition/README.md

 4. Run train_data.py (adjust epoch's number and if the accuracy is not enough for you run it again)
 5. You can check your model using multiple ways
     * check_model.py - checks an image you uploaded
-    * real_time_check.py - checks real time emotions using your camera
+    * real_time.py - checks real time emotions using your webcamera
     * test_data_check.py - checks your test data accuracy

 What do you need: